2026 Comparison — Updated March 2026

 TrackMyVendor free tier.
 You get COI tracking, license verification, and expiration alerts at $0.
 No reason to pay anything until you grow past 25.

-25–150 subs, price-sensitive, need license verification
+25–150 subs, need per-project compliance tracking + license verification

 Mid-size GC (50–200 subs), no Procore, budget $200–800/mo